 Indian Blanket, Firewheel, Girasol Rojo

 USDA Symbol: gapu

-Firewheel or indian blanket is a popular annual growing 1-2 ft. tall.
+Firewheel or Indian Blanket is a popular annual growing 1-2+ ft. tall.
 The hairy stem is usually much-branched and becomes woody at the base late in the season.
 Branched stems, mostly leafy near the base, have showy flower heads with rays red at base, tipped with yellow, each with 3 teeth at broad end.
 The well-known flower heads are 1-2 in. across with a red center and a yellow outer band.
 Occasionally the three-cleft rays are solid orange or yellow.
-The disk flowers in the center are brownish red.
+The disc flowers in the center are brownish red.

 Frequent along roadsides in the Southwest, these wildflowers stand like hundreds of showy Fourth of July pinwheels at the top of slender stalks.
 Varieties are popular in cultivation, for they tolerate heat and dryness.
 Among several species in the Southwest, some flowers are entirely yellow.

 Size Notes: Up to about 2 feet tall, often shorter.

 Fruit: Fruit is a cypsela (pl. cypselae).
 Though technically incorrect, the fruit is often referred to as an achene.

 Bloom InformationBloom Color: Red , Yellow , Brown